Find out how to frame pictures like a professional in our simple guide.

 Discover our simple guide to framing art and photographs, so you can get the perfect picture hung on your wall, and sit back and enjoy it for many years.

 A mount (or passepartout) provides a classic border for your image.
 It sits under the glass of your photo frame, on top of your art print, photograph, or certificate for more protection and a classic framed look.

 Adding a mount around your image means you also have to opt for a larger frame, as you don't want your print to be hidden), mounts can make your picture appear bigger.
 Plus, a white mount gives the illusion of a brighter image too.

-We use a quality mount board which is textured and handmade in the Lake District.
+We use a white quality mount board which is textured and handmade in the Lake District.
 It is hand-cut to fit our handmade wooden picture frames and fine art prints.
 But we can also provide custom mounts for your own pictures along with our bespoke framing service.

 More people are also choosing to have no mount with their framed print to create a more contemporary style.
 With the image extending right to the edge of the frame, a mount-free option creates a bold, immersive look.